towns-protocol/towns/servers/README.md

 # Generate a Matrix signing key for federation (required)
 ./bin/generate-keys --private-key matrix_key.pem

-# Generate a self-signed certificate (optional, but a valid TLS certificate is normally# needed for Matrix federation/clients to work properly!)
+# Generate a self-signed certificate (optional, but a valid TLS certificate is normally
+# needed for Matrix federation/clients to work properly!)
  ./bin/generate-keys --tls-cert server.crt --tls-key server.key

-# Copy and modify the config file - you'll need to set a server name and paths to the keys# at the very least, along with setting up the database connection strings.
+# Copy and modify the config file - you'll need to set a server name and paths to the keys
+# at the very least, along with setting up the database connection strings.
 cp dendrite-sample.monolith.yaml dendrite.yaml

+# In lieu of configuring the sample monolith config from scratch,
+# you can copy a pre-configured monolith config suitable for local
+# sqlite based deploys.
+cp ../dendrite_local_test/dendrite.yaml dendrite.yaml
 ```

 Update the public key authentication section of the yaml file: